 Gating system in sand casting

+The above mentioned types of gating system in casting.
 So what parts does the sand casting gating system include?
 Generally, the sand casting gating system has eight major components.

 Main Elements of gating system